CodeforLeipzig/lvz-viz/experimental_web/README.md

 ### Recommendation

-It is recommanded to use a server to get full access of all angular.
+It is recommended to use a server to get full access of all angular.
 For the other options your app should run on a server which you like.

 ### Run in development mode